catberry/catberry-uhr/README.md

 It has one interface and different implementations on server and browser.

 At server it uses node's "http.request" or "https.request" (depend on specified protocol in URL).
-At browser it uses jQuery AJAX implementation.
+At browser it uses native XmlHttpRequest.

 This module was developed using [HTTP/1.1v2 RFC 2616](http://www.w3.org/Protocols/rfc2616).